Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Comprehensive Evaluation

 \section{Comprehensive Evaluation}

+Through the above systematic intra-category analyses, we can determine the optimal choices of the key attack hyperparameters to achieve a fair large-scale evaluation of attack transferability and stealthiness. \textit{Specifically, the key attack hyperparameters refer to the number of iterations for all except generative model attacks, the number of input copies for input augmentation attacks, the choice of layers for feature disruption attacks, and the training perturbation bound $\epsilon_{train}$ for generative model attacks.}

-The intra-category analyses in the above section have provided empirical support for hyperparameter selection in our following large-scale evaluation on attack transferability and stealthiness.
-Specifically, for gradient stabilization attacks, we set the iteration number to 10 to avoid the ``performance decreasing'' phenomenon, while for the other three categories of iterative attacks, we set the iteration number to 50 to ensure attack convergence.
+In general, different attacks under the same category have the same optimal hyperparameters.
+Specifically, for gradient stabilization attacks, we set the iteration number to 10 to avoid the ``overfitting'' phenomenon, and for the other three categories of iterative attacks, we set the iteration number to 50 to ensure attack convergence.
 For input augmentation attacks, we set the number of copies to 5 for a good trade-off between attack strength and efficiency.
 For feature disruption attacks, we use the mid layer (``conv3\_x''), which always yields the best performance.
 For generative modeling attacks, we set $\epsilon_{\textrm{train}}=10$, which is commonly adopted in existing work and validated to be optimal by our intra-category analyses.
+For other attack hyperparameters not discussed in our intra-category analyses and defense hyperparameters, we follow the common settings as summarized in Table~\ref{tab:hyper} of Appendix~\ref{app:hyper}.

 We make sure our findings are stable by repeating our experiments 5 times on 1000 images, each of which is selected from each of the 1000 ImageNet classes.
 The results confirm that 16 attacks always yield identical numbers because they are deterministic by design.
 For the other 7 attacks, i.e., the 5 input augmentation attacks, AA, and FIA, the standard deviations are always very small, i.e., standard deviations within [0.001, 0.013] for attack success rates within [0.464, 0.993].
-Note that in contrast, there is no statistical analysis in any original work of our considered 23 attacks.
+Note that in contrast, there is no statistical analysis in any original work of the 23 attacks.